 Looking to buy the best car seat for your baby or newborn?
-Get your baby from A to B in comfort and style with our pick of the best car seats for newborn babies and toddlers.
+Get your baby from A to B safely in comfort and style with our pick of the best car seats for babies.

 Best car seats at a glance

 Our choice of the best car seat is the Cybex Cloud Z iSize.
 It reclines flat outside of the car which means your baby can stay in the optimal, lie-flat position when you attach this car seat to a compatible pushchair frame.
 This is a brilliant feature for effortlessly moving your baby from the pushchair to the car and back again because you don’t need to worry about your baby being scrunched up in a car seat for too long.

 That alone makes us love it; the lie-flat option is a real standout feature.
 It’s ideal if you have older children and will be nipping in and out of the car frequently to take them to school or nursery.
 But the base also rotates for easy access to your child, making trips out of the house virtually hassle-free.

 Overall, this seat impressed us in terms of both form and function.
 It has practical design features that truly make a parent’s life easier, all wrapped up in a seriously stylish package.

 Best car seat overall: Cybex Cloud Z iSize – John Lewis | £224.95

 Best premium car seat: Be Safe iZi Twist B-E iSize – Uber Kids | £429

 Best budget car seat: Cosatto All In All Rotate – Cosatto | £249.95

 Recaro Salia Elite – John Lewis | £519